What are the advantages and disadvantages of an administration?

 - Publicity

-Administrations are public procedures and clients can become aware that the company has entered into the process.
-However, this would be the case with any insolvency procedure that the company enters into.
+Administrations are public procedures and clients can become aware that your company has entered into the process.
+However, this would be the case with any insolvency procedure that your company enters into.

 - Investigations

-Just as with any other insolvency procedure, an administrator is obliged to examine the actions of the company director.
+Just as with any other insolvency procedure, an administrator is obliged to examine the actions of the you, as director.

 - Cost

-The cost of an administration depends on the size and complexity of the job, and can be dependent on the amount of time the company is in administration for.
+The cost of an administration depends on the size and complexity of the job, and can be dependent on the amount of time your company is in administration for.

 - Employee entitlements

 Unfortunately, some employees could be made redundant.
-Even if a new company is formed through a pre-pack administration, not all employees may be TUPE’d over to the new company.
+Even if you form a new company through a pre-pack administration, not all employees may be TUPE’d over to the new company.

-Our licensed insolvency practitioners are qualified across all insolvency procedures, including Administration.
-Our experienced initial advisors can discuss your company and assess the options available.
+If you’re concerned about your company’s financial position, our licensed insolvency practitioners are qualified to handle all insolvency procedures, including administration.
+Our experienced initial advisors can discuss your company and assess all the appropriate insolvency options available.

-- During the consultation, we will advise if entering into Administration is the most appropriate route forward, or what alternative options are available.
+During the consultation, we will advise if an insolvency procedure is the most appropriate route forward or whether alternative solutions better suit your company’s problems. - Formally engage with Wilson Field

 In summary

 An Administration is a process that must be carried out by a licensed insolvency practitioner.
-The procedure aims to maximise a return to creditors while protecting the company from legal action and rescuing it as ongoing concern.
-If recovery isn’t viable, the company can explore options such as a formal liquidation, which will see the company wound-up with the sale of its assets providing a return to creditors and giving the director a chance to walk away.
+The procedure aims to maximise a return to creditors while protecting your company from legal action and rescuing it as going concern.
+If recovery isn’t viable, we can help you explore the alternative insolvency options such as a formal liquidation, which will see your company wound-up with the sale of its assets, providing a return to creditors and giving you a chance to walk away from the company.

 The process can have many positive outcomes, including but not limited to: